harsha-b1/dbt_bq_intro_1/README.md

 - Documented the DBT models, including descriptions of each model and their columns.
 - Generated project documentation using DBT's `docs generate` feature, creating a web-based documentation site for easy reference and understanding of the data models and relationships.
+- Use `dbt docs serve` to view the documentation in a web-browser